-- Executives or others "in high policy-making positions" can be required to retire at age 65 if they would receive annual retirement pension benefits worth $44,000 or more.
+- Executives or other upper level decision-making positions can be required to retire at age 65 if they would receive annual retirement pension benefits worth $44,000 or more.

-- There are special exceptions for police and fire personnel, tenured university faculty and certain federal employees having to do with law enforcement and air traffic control.
+- When public safety is in danger, the ADEA makes an exception to the involuntary retirement rule.
+For example, pilots and bus drivers are included in the exception along with special exceptions for police officers fire personnel, tenured university faculty and certain federal employees having to do with law enforcement and air traffic control.
 If these exceptions may apply to you, check with your personnel office or an attorney for details.

-Under the ADEA, it is unlawful to discriminate against a person because of his or her age with respect to any term, condition, or privilege of employment -- including, but not limited to, hiring, firing, promotion, layoff, compensation, benefits, job assignments, and training.
+Under the ADEA, it is unlawful to discriminate against a person because of his or her age with respect to any term, condition, or privilege of employment — including, but not limited to, hiring, firing, promoting, layoff, compensation, benefits, job assignments, and training.
 As a result, the following practices are also illegal:

 - An employer may not include age preferences, limitations, or specifications in job notices or advertisements.
-As a narrow exception to that general rule, a job notice or advertisement may specify an age limit in the rare circumstances where age is shown to be a "bona fide occupational qualification" (BFOQ) reasonably necessary to the essence of the business (see question 6).
+As a narrow exception to that general rule, a job notice or advertisement may specify an age limit in the rare circumstances where age is shown to be a “bona fide occupational qualification,” meaning a person of that age is necessary to the business (see question 6).

 - Apprenticeship programs, including joint labor-management apprenticeship programs, generally may not discriminate on the basis of an individual’s age.
 Age limitations in apprenticeship programs are valid only if they fall within certain limited exceptions; consult with an attorney if this may affect you.

-- Nothing in the ADEA specifically prevents an employer from asking an applicant's age or date of birth.
-However, because such inquiries may deter older workers from applying for employment or may otherwise indicate possible intent to discriminate based on age, requests for age information will be closely scrutinized to make sure that the inquiry was made for a lawful purpose, rather than for a purpose prohibited by the ADEA.
+- Nothing in the ADEA specifically prevents an employer from asking an applicant’s age or date of birth.
+However, b because asking these questions may discourage older workers from applying for employment or may otherwise indicate possible intent to discriminate based on age, requests for age information will be closely scrutinized to make sure that the inquiry was made for a lawful purpose, rather than for a purpose prohibited by the ADEA.

 - An employer cannot force you to retire at a certain age (except for a few narrow exceptions).

 Yes, in very limited circumstances.
-The ADEA makes an exception when age is an essential part of a particular job -- also known by the legal term "bona fide occupational qualification" or BFOQ.
-For example, if a company hires an actor to play the role of a 10-year old, or a teen's clothing store needs models, the ability to appear youthful is a necessary part of the job, or a BFOQ.
-However, an employer who sets age limits on a particular job must be able to prove the limit is required because a worker's ability to do the job after a certain age is actually diminished.
+The ADEA makes an exception when age is an essential part of a particular job — also known by the legal term “bona fide occupational qualification” or BFOQ.
+For example, if a company hires an actor to play the role of a 10-year old, or a teen’s clothing store needs models, the ability to appear youthful is a necessary part of the job, or a BFOQ.
+However, an employer who sets age limits on a particular job must be able to prove the limit is required because of the worker’s inability to do the job after a certain age is actually diminished.

 It depends.
-A valid reason other than age a company may use to justify the hiring of a younger worker is that the younger worker has less experience and a lower salary history, and may be willing to work in the same job for a lower salary than the older worker.
+A valid reason other than age that a company may use to justify the hiring of a younger worker is the less experienced worker has a lower salary history, and may be willing to work in the same job for less than the older worker.
 If the company bases the hiring decision on this reason, it is not illegal.

 Firing workers in order to prevent them from earning their promised pensions is a technique some employers use to save money, but it is not legal.
 When the Older Workers Benefit Protection Act (OWBPA) was passed in 1990, it became clearly illegal for employers: